Divyanshuxoxo/Machine-Learning-Theory-/README.md

 | **Precision** | Positive prediction reliability      |
 | **Recall**    | Coverage of actual positives         |
 | **F1-Score**  | Balance between Precision and Recall |

-📊 Key Insights
+### **📊 Key Insights**

-Positive reviews generally contain more characters and words than negative ones.
+-Positive reviews generally contain more characters and words than negative ones.

-Negation words (like “not good”) play a key role in accurate sentiment detection.
+-Negation words (like “not good”) play a key role in accurate sentiment detection.

 The pre-trained model achieved high accuracy (depending on classifier used).
 ---